 After two months, that intense, super conscious feeling started to wear off.
-I can now see why we as a humanity set aside special days to commemorate important events.
+I can now see why we as a humanity set aside special days to commemorate important events and enact monuments.
 Because, it seems, with enough time passing by, we easily and conveniently forget the past, no matter how dire and important it may have been.
 But I could not let go of this incredible discovery, this awakening, this super consciousness, super awareness, this keen sense that could actually watch over myself.
-I am so certain that this is probably what what wise men referred to as an enlightenment.
+I am so certain that this is probably what wise men referred to as an enlightenment.
 Plato called it the reason or intelligence, Adam Smith called it the impartial spectator, and Socrates called it the inner divine voice.
 In fact, when you carefully examine all wise men, including Jesus Christ and Buddha, they were all super conscious beings who had the complete awareness of their surroundings, their inner self, and carefully controlled their physical bodies on how it interacted with outside world, but made the best possible choices for each and every situation.
-They were hardly just emotional, but fully intelligent, fully aware and compassionate.
-They not only recognized the good, but lifted it every chance they got, fully accepting the consequence for lifting it to the rest of the society.
+They were hardly just emotional, but fully intelligent and rational, fully aware and compassionate.
+They not only recognized the good, but made example of it every chance they got, and fully accepting the consequences for bringing it out and sharing it with the rest of the society.
 They were the awakened ones, the masters of the super consciousness.

 The Six Rules